-Cheryl Chitty Tan is best known for her award-nominated turn as Young Yehenara in Forbidden City and for starring as Sylvia Soo in Faculty, her TV debut.
+Cheryl Chitty Tan is best known for starring as Yehenara in the hit musical Forbidden City alongside Kit Chan.

 Cheryl is represented by FLY Entertainment.